-One of the largest biotech clusters in the United States, Washington offers investors, startups and industry innovators a unique environment where collaboration is the norm and bold ideas such as the use of synthetic scorpion venom to paint brain tumors, are changing the face of health care.
+One of the most significant biotech clusters in the United States, Washington offers investors, startups and industry innovators a unique environment where collaboration is the norm and bold ideas are changing the face of healthcare.

-One of the great things about Washington’s life science/global health sector is that there is plenty of room for growth.
-Two-person startups with fresh ideas can easily explore and innovate, tapping into the huge intellectual capital of researchers, scientists, doctors and graduate students in the region.
+One of the unique things about Washington’s life science and global health sector is that there is plenty of room for growth.
+Two-person startups with fresh ideas can easily explore and innovate, tapping into the region’s vast intellectual capital of researchers, scientists, doctors and graduate students.

 Contact us today!

 Washington is redefining the world of healthcare on a global scale.
-Life science/global health organizations thrive in Washington because of our excellent research capabilities, highly collaborative partnerships that blur the lines between life science and technology, our history of innovation and invention, and our dedication to health and wellness worldwide, giving hope where there once was none.
+Life science and international health organizations thrive in Washington because of our extensive research capabilities, highly collaborative partnerships that blur the lines between healthcare and technology, history of innovation and invention, and dedication to health and wellness worldwide, giving hope where there once was none.